SarvarKh/ofn-wiki/OS-X-Development-Environment-Setup.md

     # GRANT ALL PRIVILEGES ON DATABASE open_food_network_dev TO ofn;
     # GRANT ALL PRIVILEGES ON DATABASE open_food_network_test TO ofn;

-Exit the postgres console:
+Exit the postgres console with: `cmd-d`

-    $ exit

 That should be it for database setup!